wwarby/walker/README.md

 <a name="changelog"></a>
 ## Changelog
+- 1.0.6
+	- Add "English" as a language in addition to it being the "Default" language
 - 1.0.5
 	- Removed "BETA" from the app name
 - 1.0.4
 	- Fixed where I accidentally left screenshot hard-coded values in the build
 - 1.0.3
 	- Increase font sizes for Forerunner 230, 235, 630 and 735XT
 - 1.0.2
 	- Fix calculation bug when speed display mode was selected
 - 1.0.1
 	- Add Arabic, Hebrew and Thai language translations
 - 1.0.0
 	- Add FIT contributions for average steps per km/mile/hour
 	- Smaller heart icon when HRZ is disabled
 	- Show + or - if HR is outside HR zones
 	- Memory optimisation
 	- Add language support for all remaining languages supported by Garmin
 - 0.6.3
 	- Fix bug where incorrect heart rate zone was shown
   - Fix bug where speed was calculated incorrectly if units were set to miles and speed display was enabled in settings
 	- Fix bug where pace units setting on watch was ignored (distance units was being used for pace)
 - 0.6.2
 	- Fix bug with duplicate label in settings
 - 0.6.1
 	- Accurate French and Russian translations
 - 0.6.0
 	- Fix missing settings
 	- Add setting to show speed instead of pace
 	- Added support for several new languages
 - 0.5.0
 	- Use larger fonts where possible on all devices
 	- Make daily steps and calories text darker on white backgrounds
 	- Add support for new watch models
 - 0.4.1
 	- Fix battery icon position bug on 240x240px screens
 - 0.4.0
 	- Add heart rate zone (configured by setting, disabled by default) to heart icon
 	- Colour heart icon by heart rate zone
 - 0.3.0
 	- Add FIT contribution for steps
 	- Support for "resume later" on activities
 	- Localised language support for several European languages
 	- Fix bug that would reset activity steps on activity "stop" (as opposed to "reset")
 	- Memory usage optimisation
 - 0.2.0
 	- Add step goal progress bar
 	- Hopefully support stable transition across midnight boundary for step counter
 	- Optimised images for compression efficiency
 	- Screenshots for Garmin Store
 - 0.1.0
 	- Initial alpha release